-It's still unclear exactly what WandaVision is about, but a few details have slowly trickled out.
+It's still unclear exactly what's happening in WandaVision, but there are a few details we can piece together.
 For one, we know S.W.O.R.D. — a government agency featured in the Marvel comics — will be involved.
 The agency has barely been mentioned in MCU's broader on-screen universe: it was hinted at in an early episode of Agents of S.H.I.E.L.D., referenced in a deleted scene of Thor, and is presumed to be the organization Nick Fury and Maria Hill are working on in the post-credits scene of Spider-Man: Far From Home.

 However, it seems like it will play a central role in WandaVision.
 Shots from the set of the Disney+ series show a now grown-up Monica Rambeau (Teyonah Parris) wearing an ID badge that appears to reveal her new profession: as an agent for S.W.O.R.D.
 So, uh, what is that?